School of Law

 The Office of Career Services is committed to the same open-door policy as the school’s professors.
 Students are actively encouraged to meet with the members of the office on a walk-in basis or by appointment, as they prefer.
 Workshops and individual advising sessions help students explore career options and develop job-seeking skills.
 Excellent resource materials for career planning and placement are available, and staff members are knowledgeable about online resources.
 KU law students are highly sought after by employers throughout the state, region, and nation.
 Law firms, government agencies, public interest groups, and other employers post positions and conduct interviews at the law school for summer, school-year and post-graduation employment.

 Public interest work is another career avenue attractive to many graduates.
 From providing legal services to the underrepresented to influencing public policy, KU Law and the Office of Career Services offer numerous opportunities for students to explore and pursue these careers.
-Graduates have succeeded in landing prestigious post-graduate fellowships and joined organizations ranging from Kansas Legal Services to Public Citizen.
+Graduates have succeeded in landing prestigious post-graduate fellowships such as Skadden and joined organizations ranging from Kansas Legal Services to Public Citizen.

 Nontraditional careers are another area of focus for the law school.
 As the lines between industry, policy, and law blur, our students have an ever-expanding range of opportunities where their skills and talents are in high demand.
 The law school supports students and graduates pursuing these hybrid careers, building alliances with employers well beyond traditional legal practice, and in industries such as insurance, banking, engineering and nonprofit management.